steqeq/0000/docs/understand/cmake_packages.rst

 library components typically require CMake 3.5 or higher whereas those wanting to make use of CMake's HIP language support will require CMake 3.21 or higher.

-ROCm provides the respective *config-file* packages, and this enables ``find_package`` to be used directly.
-ROCm does not require any Find module as the *config-file* packages are shipped with the upstream projects.

 Finding Dependencies
 ====================